Backlink Decay Is Claim Decay (Live SaaS Benchmark)

 The second is citation-displacement pressure.
 Any chart competing with a more frequently updated chart in the same niche gets replaced on the next editor-touch of every citing post.
 The team that wins the citation war is the team whose chart is freshest the moment a competitor's writer chooses a source, not the team with the best chart on day one.
 That is the stale data backlink loss mechanism at full speed where competing publishers ship weekly.

 The third is the audit gap.
 The referring-domain dashboard reports counts.
 Counts hide composition.
 A 200-domain headline can mask the loss of the 5 domains that drove 80% of the post's authority.
 Search Console does not classify backlinks by decay-risk profile.
-Do outdated charts lose backlinks is answerable, but only with an instrument that walks the corpus.
+Whether outdated charts lose backlinks is answerable, but only with an instrument that covers every post in the blog.

-For posts under ninety days, internal-link cleanup is the lever.
-Past ninety days, the citations pointing in are the lever.
+For posts under 90 days, internal-link cleanup is the lever.
+Past 90 days, the citations pointing in are the lever.

 Fix the claim under the chart, and the backlinks heal themselves.